What is Generative AI: Exploring Examples, Use Cases, and Models

 • Accelerated TAT- Generative AI helps generate new data faster, improving turnaround time for your projects.
 This is also helpful in improving business agility and adapting to changing customer demands.

-Disadvantages of generative AI models
+Challenges of generative AI

 • Resource intensive: Training a generative AI model is an extremely complex process requiring much time and resources.
 Even then, ensuring high accuracy in its output is not easy.